maldorne/hexagon/docs/install/docker/readme.md

 2. Run the container in background:

-   `docker run --rm -td -p 23:5000 ghcr.io/maldorne/hexagon:latest`
+   `docker run --rm -d -p 23:5000 --name hexagon ghcr.io/maldorne/hexagon:latest`

-   Or run the container in interactive mode:
+3. Connect to the container if needed:

-   `docker run --rm -ti -p 23:5000 ghcr.io/maldorne/hexagon:latest`
+   `docker exec -it hexagon bash`

 If you make changes to the image, push it after building it: